estebanherlein/estebanherlein.github.io/_posts/2021-1-18-intro-pytest.md

 <h2> Fixtures </h2>

-Software test fixtures initialize test functions.
+Test fixtures initialize test functions.

 They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.

 Initialization may setup services, state, or other operating environments.
-T

-hese are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function’s definition.
+These are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function’s definition.

 pytest fixtures offer dramatic improvements over the classic xUnit style of setup/teardown functions: